-Oceania Expeditions design exclusive, customised adventures across the South Pacific tailored to your tastes and requirements.
-Through our bespoke approach we create transformational travel experiences in Papua New Guinea, New Caledonia, Vanuatu, the Solomon Islands, Fiji, Tonga, the Cook Islands and Tahiti.
+Oceania Expeditions design exclusive curated adventures across the South Pacific tailored to your tastes and requirements.
+Through our bespoke approach, we create unique experiential travel experiences throughout Papua New Guinea, New Caledonia, Vanuatu, the Solomon Islands, Fiji, Tonga, the Cook Islands, French Polynesia and West Papua.
 Our specialty is bringing your dream trip to life.
 Let your imagination run wild!

-We’re passionate about providing our guests with truly transformative and life-affirming experiences.
+We are passionate about providing our guests with truly transformative and life-affirming experiences.
 We achieve this through immersive cultural experiences, in-depth country knowledge and walking the fine line between raw adventure and refined luxury.
-When that balance is right, you will have memories for a lifetime, gathered over just a few days on any one of our handcrafted itineraries.
+When that balance is right, you will have memories for a lifetime, gathered over just a few days, on any one of our handcrafted itineraries.

 We are very keen to promote communities and small businesses providing cultural experiences in beautiful and remote places.
 We aim to support sustainable tourism initiatives and endeavour to ensure benefits of tourism across the South Pacific are felt by local communities we work with.
 We additionally have a focus upon utilising suppliers with a keen sense of social and environmental responsibility.

 Our business connections in the laidback and unpredictable South Pacific ensure the logistics are accounted for long before you arrive.
 We have spent years on the ground establishing relationships with landholders, hotels and tour providers.
 Our small team of experienced and local guides prioritise your safety and security, leaving fun and adventure as your only concern.

 At Oceania Expeditions, our experience combines to deliver moments that enrich your understanding of the world and connect you to incredible bespoke experiences that you will recount to family and friends for many years to come.

 Oceania Expeditions – PURE 2017 luxury travel award winner